 WARNING: don’t forget to transfer any stray points before closing any AMEX card accounts as you will lose those points.

-There are a number of options in the UK but my preferred card is the American Express Gold.
+There are a number of options in the UK but the best airline credit card in my opinion is the American Express Gold.

-The annual fee of £140 is waived in year one making this an ideal option for churn and burn strategies plus it offers a range of extra benefits including airport lounge access, hotel spending credit and car rental discounts.
+The annual fee of £140 is waived in year one making this an ideal option for churn and burn strategies.
+It also offers a range of extra benefits, including two complimentary airport lounge passes.

 Pro: Generous sign up bonus

 Con: £140 fee from year two (but cancel and reapply instead!)

 The American Express Platinum card offers 30,000 points on sign up after spending £2,000 within three months.
 You also earn Membership Rewards at the same rate as the Gold card.